GSA Capital Partners LLP Sells 13,458 Shares of Viking Therapeutics, Inc. (NASDAQ:VKTX)

-GSA Capital Partners LLP lessened its position in Viking Therapeutics, Inc. (NASDAQ:VKTX) by 18.4% during the 1st quarter, HoldingsChannel.com reports.
-The fund owned 59,641 shares of the biotechnology company’s stock after selling 13,458 shares during the period.
-GSA Capital Partners LLP’s holdings in Viking Therapeutics were worth $377,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+GSA Capital Partners LLP decreased its stake in shares of Viking Therapeutics, Inc. (NASDAQ:VKTX) by 18.4% during the 1st quarter, HoldingsChannel.com reports.
+The firm owned 59,641 shares of the biotechnology company’s stock after selling 13,458 shares during the quarter.
+GSA Capital Partners LLP’s holdings in Viking Therapeutics were worth $377,000 as of its most recent filing with the SEC.

-Several research firms have recently issued reports on VKTX.
-Zacks Investment Research downgraded shares of Viking Therapeutics from a “hold” rating to a “sell” rating in a report on Wednesday, May 5th.
-Raymond James downgraded shares of Viking Therapeutics from a “strong-buy” rating to an “outperform” rating and dropped their price objective for the stock from $27.00 to $12.00 in a report on Tuesday, May 25th.
-Finally, SVB Leerink restated a “buy” rating and set a $18.00 price objective on shares of Viking Therapeutics in a report on Monday, May 3rd.
+Several analysts have recently weighed in on the stock.
+SVB Leerink reiterated a “buy” rating and set a $18.00 target price on shares of Viking Therapeutics in a research report on Monday, May 3rd.
+Raymond James lowered shares of Viking Therapeutics from a “strong-buy” rating to an “outperform” rating and decreased their target price for the company from $27.00 to $12.00 in a research report on Tuesday, May 25th.
+Finally, Zacks Investment Research lowered shares of Viking Therapeutics from a “hold” rating to a “sell” rating in a research report on Wednesday, May 5th.
 One analyst has rated the stock with a sell rating and ten have issued a buy rating to the company’s stock.
 Viking Therapeutics has a consensus rating of “Buy” and an average price target of $15.22.

-Viking Therapeutics (NASDAQ:VKTX) last released its quarterly earnings results on Wednesday, April 28th.
-The biotechnology company reported ($0.19) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.18) by ($0.01).
-Sell-side analysts predict that Viking Therapeutics, Inc. will post -0.81 earnings per share for the current year.

 About Viking Therapeutics